 - Secondary identity document;

 - Documents demonstrating proof of residence in Canada in the past 5 years;

-- Photographs (which meet specific CIC requirements);
+- Photographs (which meet specific IRCC requirements);

-Note that any document that is not in English or French must be accompanied by the English or French translation as well as an affidavit (official letter signed by a commissioner of oaths) completed by the translator.
+Note that any document that is not in English or French must be accompanied by the English or French translation, as well as an affidavit (official letter signed by a commissioner of oaths) completed by the translator.

-Any copy of an original document must be certified by an authorized person (CIC provides a list of persons authorized to certify copies on their website).
+Any copy of an original document must be certified by an authorized person (IRCC provides a list of persons authorized to certify copies on their website).
 The authorized person must compare the original document with the copy and confirm that it is a true copy of the original document.

-The Lawyers at Gerami Law PC have extensive experience dealing with diverse and complex immigration matters and excel in proposing tailored solutions to unique client situations.
+The lawyers at Gerami Law PC have extensive experience dealing with diverse and complex immigration matters and excel in proposing tailored solutions to unique client situations.
 We strive to provide personalized care to each of our clients and deliver high caliber legal services.
 Our immigration law firm reflects the diversity of the clients we serve with a proven track record of success in dealing with complex immigration matters and appeals.

 If you would like to discuss a matter and explore your options, please Contact Us today to schedule a Consultation with one of our lawyers.